 Indian Army Clothing Department Confidential Reports

 There are two files held at the British Library in London which contain the confidential reports of the Indian Army Clothing Department.
-These files are part of Collection 412 Army Clothing Department: Confidential Reports: IOR/L/MIL/7/17072-17073 1904 – 1917
+These files are part of Collection 412 Army Clothing Department: Confidential Reports: IOR/L/MIL/7/17072-17073 1904 – 1917 which contains two files:

 - Confidential reports on officers Army Clothing Department 1904 -1913: IOR/L/MIL/7/17072